Payments

 Expected result: The invoice you need appears in the table.

-Expected result: You see the customer name, line items, totals, status, and action buttons such as Actions or Finalize invoice.
+Expected result: The invoice detail page opens with the customer name, line items, totals, and buttons near the top-right.

 What each status means